AbhiIkhar/Reactjs_Course/04-Talk_is_cheap/Lecture/Theory.md

 ## Optional chaining :

 1. ex : const nestedProp = obj.first?.second;
-   By using ?. operator we r telling to js to implicitly check whether obj.first is null/undefine or not if it is null/undefine expression automatically short-circuits and return undefined.
+   By using ?. operator we r telling to js to implicitly check whether obj.first is null/undefine or not if it is null/undefine expression automatically short-circuits and return "undefined".

 2. above ex can be written as const nestedProp = obj?.first
    ===> const nestedProp = obj===null|| obj===undefined ? undefined : obj.first.